Abhi-Sec1/SOC-Automation-Lab/README.md

 - **Wazuh**: Deployed as the primary SIEM and XDR solution for log ingestion, analysis, and alert generation.
 - **The Hive**: Utilized for managing cases, providing a centralized platform for incident tracking and resolution.
 - **Shuffle**: Implemented for automating security workflows, enabling a more efficient incident response process.
-- **Elasticsearch & Kibana**: Leveraged for data storage and visualization, creating dashboards to monitor security events in real time.

 ## Steps